 How could we not feel an urge to binge on occasion?
 We live in a culture where we are surrounded by food stimuli all the time.
 Whether you have an unlimited snack bar at work, pass 10 fast casual restaurants on your commute, watch 20 food commercials while decompressing on the couch, or attend a party on the weekends, you are surrounded by food most people would want to binge on.
 Being exposed to these constant food cues makes it extremely difficult for us to practice “self-control,” especially when some of us have a predisposition to overeating (see the list of predispositions above).

 What you should know about changing binge eating habits — or any sort of behavioral change for that matter — is that environment is key.

 Take a look at when and why you binge

 When we work with people with binge eating disorder

-, we see them living in typical environments that promote overeating.
-For example, bingeing often happens in the evening, after a long day, when we have access to our trigger foods and the TV (or iPhone, tablet, etc.).
+, we see them living in environments that can promote overeating.
+For example, bingeing often happens in the evening, after a long day, when we are alone and possibly watching TV (or iPhone, tablet, etc.).

 Setting up our environment is essential to increase success in stopping a binge, but where do you start?
 You can start by asking yourself some important questions: